Bee Tech Challenge

-The Bee Tech Challenge welcomes applications from startups and entrepreneurs with ready-for-market products that meet the needs of the honey bee and pollination industry in the key areas of hive health, biosecurity, hive safety, bushfire protection and preparedness.
+The Bee Tech Challenge aimed to uncover ready-for-market products that addressed key industry areas of hive health, biosecurity, hive safety, bushfire protection and preparedness.